onurtimur/HastagGraphFromTweets/README.md

 This function reads the tweets.txt file which contains the tweets for the last 60 seconds from all over the world.
-After importing the tweets there is a loop that goes to each tweets entitiy property and looks if there is any hastag in it, if there is a hasthag thats text is not null ,takes that hashtag.
-On the second step it looks to hastag whether it contains any unicode and if so , it cleans the hastag text. and appends it to temporary list.
+After importing the tweets there is a loop that goes to each tweets entitiy property and looks if there is any hastag in it, if there is a hashtag thats text is not null ,takes that hashtag.
+On the second step it looks to hashtag whether it contains any unicode and if so , it cleans the hashtag text. and appends it to temporary list.
 Also second attribute "created_at" is also imported from tweets to compare the time intervals between each tweet.
 So there is a control that looks to each tweet's timestamp and if it is older than 1 minute from the lastest tweet, It won't be used to generate the graph.
-Finally hastags will be passed to "get_edges_from_pairs” function.
+Finally hashtags will be passed to "get_edges_from_pairs” function.

 clean_tweets function: